 So in December, I was hugely excited to finally put down our deposit and book in for the middle of April!
 Our entire Thailand schedule was based around Songkran and our week here.

 Elephant Nature Park was set up by the inspirational Lek Chailert, who has dedicated her life to rescuing elephants from the tourism and logging industries.
 Even though elephant logging is now illegal, there are many practices particularly around the Burmese border, where elephants are injured by mines, forced breeding programs, and the work itself.

-It was an incredible yet sad privilege to see some of these elephants, to feed them, bathe them and even cut down their feed and shovel the resulting poop.
+It was an incredible yet sombre privilege to see some of these elephants; to feed them, bathe them and even cut down their feed and shovel the resulting poop.